brevzin/brevzin.github.io/_posts/2020-02-05-constexpr-array-size.md

 unsatisfying answer is that... there just isn't any rule in [\[expr.const\]](http://eel.is/c++draft/expr.const#4) that we're violating.
 There's no lvalue-to-rvalue conversion (we're not reading through the reference in any way yet) and we're not referring to a reference (that's the previous rule we ran afoul of).
-But the reason we violate the reference rule is due to the underlying principle that the constant evaluator has to reject all undefined behavior (UB is a compile error during constant evaluation!) and so the compiler has to check that all references are valid.
 With the `param` case, the compiler cannot know whether the reference is valid, so it must reject.
-With the `local` case, the compiler can see for sure that a reference to `local` would be a valid reference, so it's happy.
+With the `local` case, the compiler can see for sure that the reference to `local` would be a valid reference, so it's happy.

 Notably, the rule we're violating is only about _references_.
 We can't write